 - Ignite Sessions: An Ignite talk presented during the Ignite sessions (scheduling varies).
 These are 5 minutes talks with slides auto-advancing every 15 seconds (20 slides total).

-- Presentations: A 30-minute talk presented to the entire conference audience, usually in the mornings.
+- Presentations: A 20-minute talk presented to the entire conference audience

 - Be concise, but include as much detail as is necessary to convey your idea.